Army Fee Assistance Program

 - Self Certification Form for children listed on the application, or a copy of each child’s birth certificate (children eligible for fee assistance must be listed as a legal dependent in the sponsor’s DEERS.
 Fee assistance programs are provided for children ages birth through 12 years).

 - Spouse/Non-Military Parent information (applies to unmarried parents living in the same household) If the spouse/non-military parent is employed, one month’s worth of pay stubs with verification that they are working between 16-40 hours per week is required.
+To be eligible for part time fee assistance, the spouse/non-military parent must be working 16-24 hours per week.
+To be eligible for full time fee assistance, the spouse/non-military parent must be working 25+ hours per week.
 If they are unable to provide pay stubs due to recent employment, please have their supervisor complete the Employment Verification Form for a 60 day approval period while we wait for the spouse/non-military parent to submit one month’s worth of their pay stubs.
 If a spouse is on maternity leave, please have their employer complete the Maternity Leave Verification Form.

 - For spouses/non-military parents who do not have a traditional work schedule, please click here for more information.